joshuamango/tuokaerb/README.md

 # tuokaerb
-A game similar to breakout in Lua using the LOVE2D framework (in development)
+A game similar to breakout in Lua using the LOVE2D framework

-Features:
+Current Features:

   * Classic look
   * Easy to play